 The income of Household Members who do not meet the citizenship or legal status requirements must be included in the Household’s income.

 2. Categorical Income Eligibility.
-Household Members who are included on a Maine DHHS Notice of Decision or similar document containing the same information, as determined acceptable by the Subgrantee, for TANF or SNAP assistance will have Categorical Income Eligibility for HEAP.
+Adult Household Members who are included on a Maine DHHS Notice of Decision or similar document containing the same information, as determined acceptable by the Subgrantee, for TANF or SNAP assistance will have Categorical Income Eligibility for HEAP.
 Household Members with Categorical Income Eligibility may have their income determined at a pre-established percentage of the federal poverty level, or using actual vetted income if provided by Maine DHHS.
-Household Members who are not included in the Notice of Decision must provide income documentation as outlined in this Rule and HEAP Guide.
+Adult Household Members who are not included in the Notice of Decision must provide income documentation as outlined in this Rule and HEAP Guide.

 Benefit Determination.

 Benefits are determined to ensure that the highest level of assistance will be furnished to Eligible Households which have the lowest incomes and the highest Energy Costs or needs.
 Benefit availability is based on HEAP funding availability.